pours per form per day / production

 Durability

-Wet cast has more water content and that can increase porosity and as a result permeability.
+Wet cast has more water content and that can increase the porosity and as a result permeability.
 This can result in lower durability than dry cast.

-Dry cast has less water content, therefore is less permeable and more durable.
+Dry cast has less water content, therefore, is less permeable and more durable.

 Appearance (smooth)